 MTA’s guidance on the development of student learning goals provides a step-by-step approach that individual educators and/or teams and their evaluator/supervisors may use in identifying student learning needs, proposing a goal and developing educator plans to address the goal.
 Having at least one student learning goal as part of the Educator Plans is a mandatory element of the new evaluation framework.
 It is MTA’s position that student learning goals should be straightforward statements of what students should know and/or be able to do as a result of the educator’s work with them over the course of the instructional period.
 The details of what educators will do, what students will do, the district support provided to the educators, and the evidence to be used in determining goal attainment should be outlined in the Educator Plan.

-MTA's Center for Education Policy and Practice created this video to provide a simple explanation of the Student Growth Percentile (SGP) statistic.
-The SGP will be part of the Massachusetts educator evaluation system for some educators and is used in accountability determinations.
+Video created by MTA's Center for Education Policy and Practice explaining the Student Growth Percentile (SGP) statistic.
+The SGP is part of the Massachusetts educator evaluation system for some educators and is used in accountability determinations.

 Measures of Educator Practice

 explaining the Massachusetts Educator Evaluation Framework.
 Reading the chart from left to right, the educator and the evaluator collect and present Evidence about the four Standards of Practice and the two Educator Plan goals that inform the educator’s Performance Rating which then – in combination with the educator’s Impact on Student Learning – determines the type and duration of the Educator Plan.